NDLANO/h5p-caretaker-server/readme.md

  - Copy the `h5p-caretaker-server` directory to your webserver - it should now be usable in general.
  - Ensure that the `h5p-caretaker-server/uploads` folder can be written by your server to temporarily unpack H5P files that will be uploaded.
+- Ensure that the `h5p-caretaker-server/cache` folder can be written by your server to cache LibreText recommendations